raspberrypi/documentation/remote-access/access-over-Internet/internetaccess.md

 ```
 sudo weavedinstaller
 ```
 Your Weaved account is now a private Internet VPN connection service to your Pi without port forwarding.

-For more information visit www.weaved.com.
+Access your Pi by logging in to your account at www.weaved.com.

 For further assistance you may email support@weaved.com.